Please select from the menu above

 - Lamin A/C

 A protein found in the inner membrane surrounding a cell’s nucleus.
 A lack of lamin A/C is associated with Emery-Dreifuss muscular dystrophy 2, limb girdle muscular dystrophy type 1B, Charcot-Marie Tooth disease type II and four other disorders not related to muscular dystrophy.

 - Lay panel

 is a group of people who themselves have a neuromuscular condition or their families are affected by muscle disease.
-The purpose of the panel is to give affected families a voice in the process of deciding which research receives grants from the Muscular Dystrophy Campaign.
+The purpose of the panel is to give affected families a voice in the process of deciding which research receives grants from Muscular Dystrophy UK.

 - Limb girdle muscular dystrophy (LGMD)